-You may resume driving when you have regained complete control of your leg, usually 14 days after surgery, and are no longer taking prescription pain medications..
+You may resume driving when you have regained complete control of your leg, usually 14 days after surgery, and are no longer taking prescription pain medications.
+It is normal to experience painless clicking after your knee joint replacement surgery but this should dissipate with time.